mtakeshi1/mazechallenge/README.md

 ## Important
 - The mazes are random and not tested that thoroughly.
 If you get an exception (rare) just restart
 - Customize the runners in the : Configuration file you can specify:
-  - pizel size: so that you can see more or better
+  - pixel size: so that you can see more or better
   - Screensize
   - FPS to control the speed of the simulation (Frames Per Second)
   - some more